sairamp98/Blockchain_decentralized_marketplace_sepoliaeth/README.md

 <!-- USAGE EXAMPLES -->
 ## How to Use
 **Frontend**
-The frontend is built with Next.js and Material-UI.
+The frontend is built with Next.js and Tailwind CSS.
 It interacts with the Ethereum network using ethers.js.

 * Navigating the App: The frontend supports features like viewing listed items, connecting to an Ethereum wallet, and managing purchases.
 **Smart Contract**